danger

 Determine where and when we are rebuilding signals or adding rapid-flashing beacons to crosswalks.
 Develop standard operating procedures on where and when to install roundabouts.
 Write policy that considers and prioritizes all manner of intersection safety measures when we rebuild signals: roundabouts, shortening pedestrian crossings, reducing conflicts from turning, and/or slowing drivers down.

-No progress in 2023; scheduled to begin in 2024.
+No specific progress in 2024.

 Transform wide, fast streets